Fees, Supply Lists & BYOD

 Optional Pre-Purchase Package

 An optional purchasing plan is offered each year by Write-On Stationery.
-This voluntary program allows parents to pre-purchase a package of all requested supplies that will be delivered to the student at the school before the end of June.
+This voluntary program allows parents to pre-purchase a package of all requested supplies that will be delivered to the student at the school.

 About the Bring Your Own Device (BYOD) Initiative